Farmers Insurance: Auto, Home, and Renters

 Cons:

-• Doesn’t offer insurance in every state
+• Doesn’t offer operate in every state

 • Below average J.D.
 Power ratings